Little Thetford: Drainage and the Fens

 There are many man-made waterways, or Lodes nearby, including Wicken Lode and Soham Lode.
 Researchers suggest the Fenland Lodes are Roman in origin—almost certainly Soham Lode.
 Other researchers disagree, presenting a case for such lodes being Anglo-Saxon or later.
 The Thetford catchwater (drain), constructed in 1838, runs south-west to north-east around the eastern edge of the built-up part of the village.
 It drains by gravity, into the River Great Ouse north-east of the village, at the Braham Dock drain.

 The Earl of Bedford carried out extensive venture-capital led Fen draining schemes during the 17th century.
 The Fens continue to be drained to this day.
 Wicken Fen, one of Britain's oldest nature reserves, is two miles (2 mi) south-east of the village.
-Little Thetford is in the Littleport and Downham Internal Drainage board, which itself is part of the Ely Group of Internal Drainage Boards.
+Little Thetford is in the Internal Drainage board of Littleport and Downham, which itself is part of the Ely Group of Internal Drainage Boards.
 Stretham and Prickwillow local museums preserve examples of steam-driven and diesel-driven pumping stations, respectively.
 The Little Thetford pumping station is just inside the eastern boundary of the village.